 - Medical Emergencies in College

 - What If I Get A Concussion In College?

 - How To Write Emergency Medical Information For Android 10

 While these are fairly easy to replace if there is no room to bring them, it’s important to replenish them quickly.
 Some of the items to bring, in order from most to least critical, include:

-- Toilet paper (this may be provided in emergency housing, which is why it is at the bottom)
+- Toilet paper (this was initially provided in emergency housing, which is why it is at the bottom)

 - Choosing A Backpack With Chronic Pain

 - How To Make Medication Bottles Accessible For Vision Impairment